Moby Dick and Mighty Mightor: Other appearances

 Mightor appears in Space Jam: A New Legacy.
 He is among the Warner Bros.
 3000 Server-Verse inhabitants that watch the basketball game between the Tune Squad and the Goon Squad.

-Mightor and Moby Dick appear in Jellystone!, voiced by Jim Conroy and Paul F. Tompkins.
+Mightor, Little Rok, Ork, Moby Dick and Tubb appear in Jellystone!, with Mightor voiced by Jim Conroy, Little Rok voiced by SungWon Cho, Moby Dick voiced by Paul F. Tompkins, and Tubb voiced by Dana Snyder.
 Mightor was shown as a wrestler who went up against The Funky Phantom in his infamous wrestling match.
 The Funky Phantom misused his ghostly powers on him causing the referee Gravity Girl to remove The Funky Phantom from the ring.
 Moby Dick appears in the episode "The Sea Monster of Jellystone Cove".
 He is mentioned to have a birthday and reside in Jellystone Cove.
 Moby Dick appears at the end of the episode where he rolls on everybody for being at his cove during his birthday.
+Tubb is a recurring character in the third season and has a German accent.
+Little Rok and Ork appear in the season three episode "Collection Protection" where Little Rok is an anime fan, a rival of Peter Potamus, and the proprietor of Little Rok's Big Museum of Anime and Manga Memorabilia.

 A new incarnation of Mightor appears in the 2016 DC comic book series Future Quest, along with several other characters from Hanna-Barbera's action cartoons.
 This version is a young black boy of modern times who discovers the original's club and is transformed into a new Mightor, with the boy's pet cat becoming a powerful saber-toothed cat.
 This Mightor is mentored in his new heroic role by Birdman.